 Seniors in Vermont

-Vermont is not among the states that offers seniors a discount for a defensive driving courses, but a number of insurance companies may do so anyway.
-If you have a five-year history as a good driver, some insurers also offer a 25 percent discount.
+Vermont is not among the states that legally require senior discounts for defensive driving courses, but a number of insurance companies do so anyway.
+If you have a five-year history as a good driver, some insurers also offer a discount of up to 25 percent.

 Undocumented Workers in Vermont